2019SOWDEV005/BerlinClock/README.md

 </p>

 note:
- In the textField the User can able to enter  N number of digits and character if they are running in the simulator and typing with keyboard.
+ In the textField the User can to enter  N number of digits and character if they are running in the simulator and typing with keyboard.
 There is no validation for this case because This is not valid scenario if we are running in the device. the user does not have any keyboard option to enter invalid data.